cjhCoder7/AdaptiveLLM/README.md

-# AAdaptiveLLM: A Framework for Selecting Optimal Cost-Efficient LLM for Code-Generation Based on CoT length
+# AAdaptiveLLM: A Framework for Selecting Optimal Cost-Efficient LLM for Code-Generation Based on CoT Length

 ## Introduction